rizwan09/budget_model/conflicts.md

 run_rcnn_gen: I can train jointly rcnn gen + rcnn enc, and later load only the rcnn gen part with the full enc from the other model by running rcnn_gen.py

-run_conflict10: load union and original full encoder and (with no generator or with loading defferent geneartor like rcnn of tao lei (conflict10), just output layer (conflict11), linear (conflict12) run the experimens to collect result.
+run_conflict10: load union and original full encoder and (with no generator or with loading defferent geneartor like rcnn of tao lei (conflict10), just output layer (conflict11), linear (conflict12), avg emb of neighboring words and with just one linear layer (conflict20, training of this gen is conflict18) run the experimens to collect result.

 conflict14: record the performance of full encoder trained on all text in original and union of blankout trainset on the test set with the gold rationales as selcted only

 run_conflict15: load union and original full encoder and (with no generator or with loading defferent sentence level (in contrast to word level in run_conflict10)  predictor geneartor like rcnn of tao lei (conflict15), just output layer (conflict16), linear (conflict17) run the experimens to collect result.

 conflict18: geneartor of just_output_layer with input: average( word_embeddings(word_t-2,t-1,t,t+1,t+2)) neighboring info in contrast to the the simple word embedding of that word only (just_output_layer) and jointly train with an encoder.
-The genrator modeule can also be loaded (without the joint encoder) with different encoder (like full enc) afterwards.
+The genrator modeule can also be loaded (without the joint encoder) with different encoder (like full enc) afterwards (conflict20 and run_conflict10)